outpaddling/DIY-RNA-Seq-DE/README.md

-# rna-seq-for-biologists
+# DIY-RNA-Seq-DE
-Free tools and examples for RNA-Seq Differential Expression Analysis for Biologists
+Free tools and examples for the book DIY RNA-Seq Differential Expression Analysis